brendancooper1332/android-video-trimmer/README.md

 1. Include the library as local library project.

 + Add the dependency to your app `build.gradle` file
-+ Take a look at light weight version of this library [Android-video-trimmer-litr](https://github.com/a914-gowtham/android-video-trimmer-litr)
  ```gradle
  // replace x.y.z with latest available jitpack version
  dependencies {